031-Deepak/Deepak-Satya_Food__App/README.md

 Step2: Now, click Right click of the mouse

-Step3: Now, clickk on the Open with live server.
+Step3: Now, click on the Open with live server.

 Step4: It Connected to the server and it opend in chorme (like web application).